loosolab/biodaten23-24-scATAC-clustering/wp2/README.md

 3. Evaluate

 #### 1. Marker Repository
-- The Marker Repository was created to assign a biological meaning to these clusters by comparing features, such as chromatin accessibility, to known markers for specific cell types.
+- The Marker Repository was created to assign a biological meaning to these clusters by comparing features, such as chromatin accessibility, to known markers for specific cell types
 - The markers lists used in the annotation process were taken from PanglaoDB, CellMarker 2.0, or hand-curated.
 - Challenges: